orangewood-co/orangewood_sim_stack/README.md

 Here are the options for time.

-This time mention when to start MoveIt config after simulation.
-If you are running without simulation, you can set this as 0.
+This time is when to start MoveIt config after launching the simulation.
+If you don't need Gazebo simulation, you can set sim as "off" and this as 0.
+If you are starting simulation, better to have a value from 5 to 10.
 The value is in sec.

 ![OWL Gazebo MoveIt](img/owl.png)

+#

 # Setting OWL Robot SDK

 The OWL Robot SDK is simple API built on moveit_commander module from MoveIt.
-The APIs enable the developers to quickly test their application without much difficulty in understanding MoveIt APIs
+The APIs enable the developers to quickly test their application by not understanding core MoveIt APIs

 ## Installing OWL Robot SDK